-- For a more velvety texture, transfer the soup to a food processor or blender and blend before serving.
+- For a more velvety texture, blend before serving.

-- The peas can be substituted with lentils: try 1 cup of orange lentils plus ¾ cup of green lentils.
+- Substitute lentils for peas, if you prefer them: try 1 cup of red lentils plus ¾ cup of green lentils.

-- Try topping with nutritional yeast when serving!
+- Try topping with nutritional yeast before serving!

 - Still hungry?
 Try our weekly plant based meal plan for more yummy ideas.